forestgrape/people_interactions/people_interactions.md

 ## Tweet Summary
 This page contains thoughts/considerations how we team up to larger groups.
 How we interact as individuals and as part of groups.
 Countries are considered as groups and settings for peaceful interactions are searched.

+> Ideally we act as ONE team with the goal to tackle together the many challenges we face to improve the life of every-body step by step.

 ## Summary
 *A group* is used to denote a specific subset of a population of people.
 Teams are defined as groups with a common goal.
 Organizations are defined as organized teams.
 There are different forms of organizations possible.
 For most organizations forms the decision process is hierarchical.